NewsUncategorized

 SAN DIEGO — A “field of dreams” with more than 1,800 faithful gathered for the diocese’s annual Pentecost Mass for All Peoples, celebrated by Bishop Michael Pham.

-“People of all cultures gathered together like in a field of dreams, united in Christ here at the altar,” he said.
+“People of all cultures gathered together like in a field of dreams, united in Christ at the altar,” he said.
 “It’s a glimpse of the heavenly kingdom we yearn for.”

 More than 20 Catholic cultural communities came together that first year, with roots in the Americas, Asia, Africa and Europe.
 They turned out for the 2026 edition, as well, processing into the high school’s gym wearing brightly colored traditional attire, as they had done since the beginning.
+Their number has grown over the years, now including Panamanians, Peruvians and others.

 The Mass drew dozens of priests and deacons, as well as religious men and women from across the San Diego region.
 One busload of faithful arrived from Mission San Luis Rey Parish in Oceanside.